Generic Name: ezogabine (e-ZOG-a-been)

 Ezogabine is used for:

-Treating certain types of seizures in patients 18 years old and older.
+Treating certain types of seizures.
 It is used along with other medicines.

 Ezogabine is an anticonvulsant.
 Exactly how it works is not known.